Luisriosca/dashboard-users/README.md

 # Fake Users Dashboard
 Welcome to Fake Users Dashboard by Luisriosca.🙌🏻

-This project was developed using Vue.js in 2.6.14 version.
+This project was developed using Vue.js in 2.6.14 version and it's currently on development.

 The current Vue release version is 3 but for UI porpouse was used Vue 2 for the vuetify complete compatibility.
 For more information about the integration of Vuetify and Vue you can visit [Vuetify official installation section ↗️](https://vuetifyjs.com/en/getting-started/installation/)